Rey810/from-the-mountain/src/pages/2020-08-05-post-two/index.md

 While I don't know anything about his personal finances during his creative years, it is said that he ['died in poverty and oblivion'](https://www.britannica.com/biography/Kazimir-Malevich) thanks to the decisions of Soviet politicians against modern art.
 Yikes.
 Turns out the man was a minimalist in practice too, but probably not by choice.

-Contemporary Minimalism
+### Contemporary Minimalism

 Today we have vocal advocates for minimalism (unimpeded by communist ideologies) like [Joshua Becker](https://www.becomingminimalist.com), [Cal Newport](https://www.calnewport.com/), and [Joshua Millburn & Ryan Nicodemus](https://www.theminimalists.com/) who stand for a message that I can totally agree with!
 In essence, this is their "Why" and "How":

-_**Momentary Aside:** Some of these guys have built careers (being paid to be a minimalist can be called a career now, you know) around teaching people the what, the why, and, on the all-important HOW of minimalism.
+_**Momentary Aside:** Some of these guys have built careers (being paid to be a minimalist can be called a career now, you know) around teaching people the what, the why, and the all-important HOW of minimalism.
 I'm of the inclination that you don't need to spend any money to become a good minimalist (this is becoming quite meta...) and to this end I propose you prepend your minimalism adventures with a look into becoming mindful.
 I've written a short article on some habits that we can adopt in becoming more mindful which will definitely help you in your digital minimalism journey._

 **Why would anyone want to become a minimalist?**